MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 - Openssl `enc` tells OpenSSL to perform encryption.

 - `aes-256-cbc` tells OpenSSL which cipher to use.
-This cipher is broken down as: `Advanced Encryption Standard`-`Use a 256-bit key`-`Cipher Block Chaining mode`(CBC is plaintext XOR’d with the previous block)
+This cipher is broken down as: `Advanced Encryption Standard`-`Use a 256-bit key`-`Cipher Block Chaining mode`(CBC is plaintext XOR'd with the previous block)

 - (Optional) based on use, `-d` will provide decryption.
 Reversing the ciphertext.